 On 31 January 2020, the United Kingdom (UK) left the European Union (EU) with a deal.
 The agreements made are set out in the Withdrawal Agreement.
 You are a UK national or the family member of a UK national and you wish to (continue) to live in the Netherlands.
 This page provides an overview of what you need to do to arrange your residency after Brexit.
 Different provisions apply depending on when you arrive(d) in the Netherlands and for how long you have been living here.

-As a result of the Withdrawal Agreement, Brexit will not change your current situation in 2020.
-A transition period now applies from 1 February 2020 up to and including 31 December 2020.
+As a result of the Withdrawal Agreement (WA), Brexit will not change your current situation in 2020.
+A transition period now applies starting on 1 February 2020 up to and including 31 December 2020.
 During this period you can continue to live, work and study in the Netherlands.
 You do not need a residence document, just a valid passport.

 As a result of Brexit your right of residence has changed.
 You are no longer an EU citizen.
-You will need a residence document to continue to live in the Netherlands from 1 January 2021.
-This residence document will show your right to live in the Netherlands.
-Submit an application online to the IND to obtain a residence document.
+You will need a residence document to continue to live in the Netherlands after the transition period.
 You may not need a residence document if Brexit does not affect your right of residence.

 The Dutch government wants to provide a decent solution for all British nationals who wish to continue living in the Netherlands after the transition period.
 The IND is working to ensure that, as far as possible, you and your family members receive a residence document before the end of 2020.
 Have you not yet submitted an application?
 Then, to arrange your residency we advise you to submit your online application as soon as possible and by 31 December 2020.
 The sooner you submit your application, the sooner you will receive a decision and your residence document.
 You can then use your residence document to easily show that you have a right of residence in the Netherlands starting on 1 January 2021.
 The WA offers the possibility to apply for residency up to and including 30 June 2021.